Best of Balkans Itinerary 2 weeks with or without a car

 - Buses – Buses follow the same route, and it takes about 5 to 6.50 hours (depending on the bus schedule).
 Overnight buses are also available.
 If you take a morning bus, you will be in Sarajevo by 2:00 pm local time

-- Flights – In 50 minutes direct flight, you will be in Sarajevo from Belgrade.
-Fare starts at $250 USD.
+- Flights – In 50 minute direct flight, you will be in Sarajevo from Belgrade.
+The fare starts at $250 USD.
 Connecting flights are insanely long, like 8 to 10 hours

 - Turkish/Ottoman markets and culinary traditions

-- Austro-Hungarian architecture and buildings like the City Hall – 18th- early 20th century (including the assissination of Archduke Ferdinand)
+- Austro-Hungarian architecture and buildings like the City Hall – 18th- early 20th century (including the assassination of Archduke Ferdinand)

-- Erstwhile Yugoslavian remains like the 1984 Winter Olympics complex and the 1992-95 Siege and attack by its neighbours
+- Erstwhile Yugoslavian remains like the 1984 Winter Olympics complex and the 1992-95 Siege and attack by its neighbors

 To understand this past, we highly recommend joining a Tunnel of Hope or Tunnel Museum Tour.
 The location of the tunnel as well as the exploring of the Winter Olympics Bobsleigh and Luge Track will take at least 4 hours.
 And we highly recommend doing it.
 Here is the tour we took, and recommend.